Common Name Snowberry; coralberry; white coralberry

 When to Plant Spring, when the ground is workable.

 Harvesting Berries develop later in summer, following flowering.
 Plan to harvest your first branches approximately three years after planting the bare root shrubs.
 The initial harvest will be small, but more material can be cut each year as the plants mature.
+According to Kolster, expect 0 stems year 1, 10 stems year 2 and 20+ stems year 3 and beyond.

 Post Harvest Care Post Harvest guide coming soon